- For Sellers

 - A Mandat de Vente is a legally binding document which allows an estate agent to market your property

 - There are several different types of Mandat de Vente, the most common one used by Leggett Immobilier (and most other estate agents, although it is always worth checking) is the 'mandat de vente sans exclusivité'.
-This type of mandat allows you to market your property yourself as well as with other estate agents
+This type of mandat allows you to market your property yourself as well as with other estate agents.
+In some circumstances, an exclusive mandate can be beneficial, particularly when selling a larger property.

 - A Mandat de Vente contains information on each person that owns the property and must be signed by all parties to signify that they are all in agreement with the sale of the property